HistoricBridges.org Menu:

 HAER Data Pages, PDF

-This extremely significant historic bridge is slated for demolition and replacement!
+This extremely significant historic bridge was demolished Summer 2014!

 Roemheld & Gallery of Chicago were both the designers and builders of the bridge.
 This bridge is similar to bridges like Cortland Street, but it has one very unusual and distinctive characteristic which sets it aside from these other bridges.
 The overhead sway/portal bracing for this bridge is composed of simple plate steel with decorative designs on them that includes an upside-down "Y" design with a circle around it that is used in Chicago to refer to the three branches of the Chicago River.
 The symbol became an officially designated symbol appearing in Chicago's municipal code as the "Municipal Device."
 Easy to miss unless you are looking for it, the symbol can be found on buildings and structures throughout the city including on a few other bridges.
 This Division Street Bridge however is the only bridge in the entire city that includes this design in its overhead bracing.
 The bridge is different from the other early bascule bridges including the bascule bridge in sight of this one also on Division Street, which have a more intricate network of built-up sections of v-laced and latticed steel for bracing.
 The plates with the Municipal Device symbol on this bridge are an interesting and decorative element that adds a lot to the bridge.